djsdoodle/vX-Official-Server-Software/README.md

 # vX-Server
-A work in progress open source stock exchange video game.
+A work in progress open source stock exchange video game written in Godot using c#.